Police: Munhall Volunteer Firefighter Charged With Arson, Claimed He Was ‘Bored’

 According to court paperwork, 19-year-old Ryan Laubham is facing multiple charges, including aggravated arson.

-Laubham is a volunteer firefighter with Munhall Volunteer Fire Company No. 4.
+Laubham has been with the Munhall Volunteer Fire Company No. 4 for more than a year.

 On Monday, police and fire officials were first alerted of suspicious activity when they responded to a house fire on Crawford Avenue.
+The woman that lives there told police she was sleeping on her couch in the living room when she woke up to fire and smoke.

+“I woke up at 3 in the morning and I looked outside and there were four fire trucks down the street,” said neighbor Eugene Pido.
+“It’s weird when it happens close to you.”

 While officials were on scene, a resident that lived a few houses down told police someone attempted to set their home on fire the week before.